 Some of the covered dental services may include (be sure to check with your plan for details):

-If you have network coverage, you may be limited to a specific number of cleanings, exams and extractions per year.
-You may also be required to pay a portion of the costs for comprehensive services like fillings and crowns.
-Check with your plan for more details.
+If you have network or OSB coverage, you may be limited to a specific number of services per year.
+You may also be required to pay a portion of the costs.
+Check your Evidence of Coverage (EOC) for more details.

-Under this type of plan, you’re covered up front for specified dental services but must see a dentist within your network of providers.
-Some preferred provider organization (PPO) plans, however, do allow you to see a dentist outside of the network, but these services will cost you more.
+With Medicare Advantage plans that include a network dental benefit, you’re covered up front for specified dental services but may be required to see a dentist within your network of providers.
+Some preferred provider organization (PPO) and health maintenance organization point-of-service (HMO-POS) plans, however, do allow you to see any licensed dental provider, but you may save money by seeing a provider in our network.
 You can find a network provider by logging in as a member and going to our provider directory.

-Preventive services such as cleanings, oral exams and X-rays are covered at 100 percent.
+Preventive services such as cleanings, oral exams and X-rays are covered at 100 percent on most plans.
 This means you pay nothing out of pocket if you stay in network.
-For comprehensive services, such as fillings, extractions and crowns, the coverage varies according to plan, and you will have to pay a portion of the cost of services.
+For comprehensive services, such as fillings, extractions and crowns, the coverage varies according to plan, and you may have to pay a portion of the cost of services.
 Check with your plan for more details.

-As you plan for your dental care, keep in mind that you have limits on the amount of preventive care visits you can do each year, as well as caps on coverage for comprehensive services.
+As you plan for your dental care, keep in mind that you may have limits on the amount of preventive care visits you can make each year, as well as caps on coverage for comprehensive services.
 Most plans also have a benefit maximum, a limit on the amount the plan will pay out to cover dental services.
-This benefit maximum can range from about $1,000 to $3,000.
+This benefit maximum can range from about $150 to $6,000.

-In the most common type of dental benefit included in Aetna MA plans, members are given a set amount of money to spend each year on dental care.
-You’ll pay for your dental care up front when you see a dentist, and then submit your receipts to Aetna to get reimbursed within four to six weeks.
+With Aetna MA plans that include a direct member reimbursement (DMR) allowance, members are given a set amount of money to spend each year on dental care.
+You’ll pay for your dental care up front when you see a dentist, and then submit your receipts to Aetna® for reimbursement.

 “With a direct member reimbursement allowance, you’re given a set amount of money to spend each year on dental care.”

-You can see any licensed dental care provider that hasn’t opted out of Medicare.
-And since less than 1 percent of dentists have opted out of Medicare, chances are you can see your preferred dentist.
-You can use the allowance toward almost all dental services except for teeth whitening and a few administrative costs (e.g., missed appointments).
+You can see any licensed dental provider in the U.S. You can use the allowance toward almost all dental services except for teeth whitening and a few administrative costs (e.g., missed appointments).

 One thing to keep in mind as you plan for dental care with this plan is that the cost of certain dental procedures and services can vary according to each provider.
 Shop around different dental care providers in your area to compare costs and make the best use of your annual allowance.